 While the town of Rangamati is not the most eye-appealing destination on earth, it is the only place to find accommodation in the area.
 Due to strikes and road closures, you may be forced to spend a few extra nights here, so be sure to plan accordingly.
 I had to spend two extra nights here for that reason.

 There is still beauty to be found at the most popular attraction in Rangamati known as Kaptai Lake.
 The Lake was a man-made project constructed in the 1960s as the Kaptai Dam on the Karnaphuli River and was part of a Hydro-electric project.
 The lake is up to 490feet / 150m deep these days.
 Construction of the lake also created a chain of numerous islands through the hill covered landscape.

 The itinerary of your stay should include a tour of Kaptai Lake and its islands.
 Some islands are home to the area’s waterfalls and small communities while others contain small guest houses and fruit plantations.

 Bandarban is the most remote and least populated district in all of Bangladesh.
 The most famous must-see located here is the Buddha Dhatu Jadi temple, also known at the Golden Temple of Bangladesh the largest Buddhist temple in Bangladesh.

 Another popular activity in Bandarban is to take a trip down the Sangu River by boat.
 The Sangu River is 270km long and flows into the Bay of Bengal.
 It is a short trip that only takes about an hour.

 Extra Information about The Chittagong Hill Tracts.

 There was NO working ATM or official place to change money in either town during my visit.
-When I asked the locals they told me such place did not exist.
+When I asked the locals, they told me such a place did not exist.